standardholdingsllc/algobet/ARCHITECTURE.md

 - **Orders**: Limit orders are signed via EIP-712 and posted to the CLOB order endpoint.

 ### SX.bet (`lib/markets/sxbet.ts`, `services/sxbet.ts`)
+- **Market ingestion**: Pulls `/markets/active` (filtered by USDC base token) and derives expiry from each market's `gameTime`, so the bot no longer depends on the flaky fixtures endpoint.
 - REST-only for now; fixtures are optional and missing data is logged but non-fatal.
+- Odds come from `/orders/odds/best` with an automatic fallback to `/orders` if the best-odds endpoint rate-limits.
 - Order placement remains a TODO until the account receives the necessary permissions.

 All integrations return the shared `Market` interface so that `lib/arbitrage.ts` operates platform-agnostically.